 By checking the traveller’s digital or physical vaccination certificate, as is already the case today for many destinations.

 Use the free option to have your Covid-19 travel documents checked by our Health Entry Support Centre before the start of your trip.
 This will help you enjoy a relaxed start to your flight.

 - Travel documents (Passport, ESTA/Visa, Permanent Resident Card)

 - Vaccination certificate (digital or physical copy)

-- A negative Covid-19 test no more than three days old in order to be able to enter without restrictions
+- A negative Covid-19 test no more than one day old in order to be able to enter without restrictions

 - Combined Passenger Disclosure and Attestation to the US (for flights from 8 November onwards)

 Please ensure that your ESTA is still valid, as in certain cases ESTAs that are apparently still valid may have lost their validity.